ikluft/pdx-lkmu/README.md

-# pdx-lkmu
+# pdx-lkmu - Portland Linux Kernel Meetup
-public web and calendar for Portland Linux Kernel Meetup
+This will be where we post the public web and calendar for the monthly Portland Linux Kernel Meetup.